iqfareez/MCTE-4362-Robotic-Hardware/Week1/ROV.md

 <img src="https://bluerobotics.com/wp-content/uploads/2019/09/poodle-rov.jpg" width="50%">

-In **1960**, navy has deployed ROVs to recover torpedos, bombs, mines etc. The vehicle is used in dangerous places for sailors such as mine area.
+In **1960**, Navy has deployed ROVs to recover torpedos, bombs, mines etc. The vehicle is used in dangerous places for sailors such as mine area.

 The initial commercial vehicle for the offshore oil industry was introduced in **1975**.